Close

-Ty Morris’ 1972 Chevrolet C-10
+Ty Morris’ 1972 Chevrolet C10

-When he first got the C-10, which his father kindly passed on to him, he saw an opportunity – a chance to infuse life into its tired, weathered soul and create something that resonated with his love for hooning and generally having a good time.
-With a sense of determination to get’er done, Ty got to work and tore the truck apart to prepare it for its new life of tomfoolery.
-The old 350 engine made way for a 5.3L Chevy LS bolted to a late ‘70s Turbo 400, ready to boogie at the slightest touch of the gas pedal thanks to the Brian Tooley Racing Stage 4 truck camshaft and Black Widow mufflers.
-This combination gives Ty’s C-10 an intimidating, lumpy idle, and screams bloody murder at wide open throttle.
+When Ty first got the C-10, which his father kindly passed on to him, he saw an opportunity to infuse life into its tired, weathered soul.
+He wanted to create something that resonated with his love for hooning and having fun.
+With determination, Ty tore the truck apart to prepare it for its new life of tomfoolery.

 Ty, always one for a good time and a busted knuckle or two, also rigged up a custom air ride suspension using parts he fabbed up himself, allowing him to sit the frame on the floor in an instant.
-Modified factory control arms, a pancaked/raised front crossmember, a step notch, and a Watts link all work together to slam the truck over the aftermarket 15×6 steelies and whitewalls.

 The truck wears its history proudly, but that wasn’t always the case.
 Much of the truck had been covered in red primer at some point, so Ty used plenty of elbow grease to strip most of it away, revealing the original patina paint beneath.
 The worn-out look serves as a testament to the journeys it had seen, a rugged charm that fit perfectly with Ty’s carefree DGAF attitude.